Skip to main page content

 - Tuition is assessed and paid by semester, based on the number of credit hours taken.
 Fall tuition and fees for new students is due by the fourth class day, and spring tuition and fees is due in early January.
 Students may pay the full semester bill or they may pay in installments.
 If the installment option is chosen, the first half is due immediately and then two additional installment payments are due one month apart.
 There is a small fee for the installment option.
 The fee bill may be paid by Mastercard, Discover, echeck, cash or a check.

-- Do you offer scholarships to LL.M. students?
+- Do you offer financial aid for LL.M. students?

 List of outside scholarships.